gridcoin-community/Gridcoin-Research/doc/gridcoinresearch.conf.md

     ## BOINC account E-Mail
     ## Use blank or INVESTOR for Investor or Pool Mining
-    ## Note the PrimaryCPID field is deprecated and ignored since the Denise
+    ## Note the PrimaryCPID field is deprecated and ignored since the 4.0.5.0
     ## release.
     email=